-Your pellet food should be made up of at least 20% fibre and 15-16% crude protein.
-Anything less means that the nuggets are not good enough quality.
+Your pellet food should be made up of at least 20% fiber and around 15-16% crude protein.
+Anything that contains significantly less than this means the nuggets are not good enough quality.

-- Avoid any packaged food that contains vegetable fibre, beet pulp, corn products, seeds nuts and oils.
+- Avoid any packaged food that contains vegetable fiber, beet pulp, corn products, seeds nuts and oils.

 - The food should be dye-free and additive free.